Key Quote

 Technique 1 — HYPERBOLIC SIMILE

-Beatrice employs a hyperbolic (exaggerated) simile comparing a man's declaration of love to the unpleasant sound of a dog barking, suggesting romantic declarations are not just unwelcome but actively repugnant (disgusting).
-This sardonic (mockingly critical) comparison reveals her disdain (contempt) for conventional courtship rituals.
+Beatrice employs a hyperbolichyperbolic — Exaggerated for effect simile comparing a man's declaration of love to the unpleasant sound of a dog barking, suggesting romantic declarations are not just unwelcome but actively repugnantrepugnant — disgusting.
+This sardonicsardonic — Mockingly critical or scornful comparison reveals her disdaindisdain — contempt for conventional courtship rituals.

-The deliberate juxtaposition of the animalistic imagery ('dog bark at a crow') with the elevated language of love ('swear he loves me') creates a bathetic (anti-climactic) effect, subverting (undermining) the Petrarchan love conventions that dominated Elizabethan literature.
+The deliberate juxtaposition of the animalistic imagery ('dog bark at a crow') with the elevated language of love ('swear he loves me') creates a batheticbathetic — An anti-climax; moving from the serious to the ridiculous effect, subvertingsubverting — undermining the Petrarchan love conventions that dominated Elizabethan literature.

 Key Words